ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 .. note::

     XML tag names are case sensitive.
 WITH='Title' is not the same as WITH='TITLE' A variation of the MAP$ AREA instruction allows the value of the field to be copied into a VIRTEL variable, in addition to being placed in the commarea.
 The variable will be created, if necessary, and its value will be set when the commarea is created by a subsequent MAP$ FROM-FIELD, MAP$ FROM-INPUT, or MAP$ FROM-VARIABLE instruction.
-The value can then be tested by means of an IF$ VARIABLE instruction (see “Examples of presentation scripts”, page 215):
+The value can then be tested by means of an IF$ VARIABLE instruction (see “Examples of presentation scripts” <#_V456UG_215):

 ::